 Of course, on the other end is smut.
 We all know what this end is about, so let's keep it simple.
 While the definition of smut is something sexually vulgar or obscene, a writer should think about the description that says, "...something having no artistic or socially redeeming qualities."
 In short, obscenity for obscenity's sake.
 Smut exists for one purpose only and it's not the narrative.
 This should not concern us as writers if that's not our thing, but knowing the definition is important when a writer decides on what parts of a story to discuss.

 Case in point: One person at a workshop was writing a romance novel, and would bring a chapter to every meeting.
-They usually ran ten pages, maybe 2,200 words, each moving the story along, adding to the narrative, and generally well-written for first-draft copy.
+They usually ran ten pages, maybe 2,200 words, each moving the story along, adding to the narrative, building the suspense; generally a well-written, first-draft copy.

 Then came the chapter where the hero hooked up with someone.